DevExpress/devextreme-demos/JSDemos/Demos/ProgressBar/Overview/description.md

 This demo uses the custom timer function to increase the ProgressBar value.

-When the ProgressBar reaches the maximum value, the [complete](/Documentation/ApiReference/UI_Components/dxProgressBar/Events/#complete) event is raised.
+When the ProgressBar reaches the maximum value, the [complete](/Documentation/ApiReference/UI_Components/dxProgressBar/Events/#complete) event occurs.
 Use the [onComplete](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#onComplete) function to handle it.

 The progress status displays a ratio between the current value and current value that indicates the made progress.
 Use the [showStatus](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#showStatus) property to change the status visibility.
 To format the status string, use the [statusFormat](/Documentation/ApiReference/UI_Components/dxProgressBar/Configuration/#statusFormat) function.